PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 - The `prefect auth login` CLI command will not work with API keys.
 - The `PREFECT__CLOUD__API_KEY` setting will be ignored.

-Versions prior to Prefect 0.15.0 used _authentication tokens_.
-You can use API keys in these older versions of Prefect by setting them in the config or the environment in the `PREFECT__CLOUD__AUTH_TOKEN` setting.
+In most cases you can use API keys as you previously used tokens.
+Here are a few examples where API keys are used in place of tokens.

 Using an API key as a token for registering flows:
 ```bash